About

 The rising proportion of elderly people increases the burden on public finances due to the higher spending on pensions, healthcare, and other age-related benefits.
 A case in point is Spain, where public expenditure on pensions has climbed from 11.1% of GDP in 2015 to 12.5% in 2020.

-The potential for economic growth is being impeded by a declining working-age population and fewer young people.
+The potential for economic growth is being impeded by a declining working-age population and fewer young people, yielding fewer critical experienced innovators in the workforce.
 Greece's projected GDP growth, for instance, was lowered from 1.9% to 1.1% in 2023, reflecting this reality.

 Healthcare and Social Care Demand Surge